 The PSIRT needs to have predefined processes and mechanisms in place for risk analysis and remediation, including root cause analysis across all affected products and versions, as well as delivery of a patch or other remedy to all relevant stakeholders.
 The incident post-mortem process should also address the need for ongoing education and awareness among the product development, engineering, and management teams.

-This stage demands caution.
 While a rise in awareness across multiple industries is a great starting point, this has resulted in a number of vendors providing individual tools that promise to solve one piece of the technology puzzle.
-Yet you need to be very careful about adopting a piecemeal approach to security—not all the components you select may integrate with one another, and you may find that you’re paying too much for overlapping security tools.
+Yet you need to be very careful about adopting a piecemeal approach to security.
+Not all the components you select may integrate with one another, and you may find that you’re paying too much for overlapping security tools.

 Instead, look for a single platform that incorporates the comprehensive, security-first needs of your PSIRT, throughout the entire product lifecycle.
 This is really the best way to protect your customers—and your business.

-Technologies you need to support your PSIRT team include:
+Technologies you need to support your PSIRT team and save time includes:

 - Asset management.
 Creating, analyzing, and maintaining an up-to-date inventory of all products released to market and their detailed bill of materials (SBOM), along with versioning, licenses, OS configurations, and more, is not as simple as you might think.
 Supply chain complexity means you also need to be aware of third-party and open-source components.
 You can’t track and fix risks you can’t see.